VZhyrytskiy/JS_Patterns_Builder_A/readme.md

-## This project is an example of how and when use a "Command" pattern.
+## This project is an example of how and when use a "Builder" pattern.

 ### Install Dependencies
 > npm install